Morpheus Descends

-Morpheus Descends is a death metal band that first formed in Middletown, New York in 1990 under the name of Morpheus.
+Morpheus Descends is a death metal band that first formed in Middletown, New York, in 1990 under the name of Morpheus.
 The band has undergone numerous lineup changes during their run, with their core lineup consisting of founding members Rob Yench and Sam Inzerra.
 The group initially broke up in 1998 due to a lack of interest in the project.
-However, in 2013 they reunited, and continue to play live shows.
-Morpheus Descends is considered to be an important band in the development of the New York death metal scene.
+However, in 2013, they reunited and continued to play live shows.
+Morpheus Descends is considered an important band in developing the New York death metal scene.

 History

 Initial run (1990–1998)

 The band performed their first rehearsal on October 31, 1990, with a lineup consisting of bassist Ken Faggio, drummer Sam Inzerra, vocalist Craig Campbell, and guitarists Rob Yench and Steve Hanson.
 Before the formation of Morpheus Descends (who at this point were called Morpheus, a name inspired by the comic Sandman), Faggio and Yench were in the band Volatile Zylog, while Campbell, Hanson and Inzerra were in the band Infectious Waste.
 The two bands played a show together the previous summer.
-The band's early musical influences included Napalm Death, Black Sabbath, Death and Morbid Angel.
-The band recorded their first demo tape Accelerated Decrepitude in 1991.
-It contained tracks that would all later be released again as a 7" record under the title Adipocere in 1992 through Seraphic Decay Records.
+The band's early musical influences included Napalm Death, Black Sabbath, Death, and Morbid Angel.
+The band recorded their first demo tape, Accelerated Decrepitude, in 1991.
+It contained tracks that would later be rereleased as a 7" record under the title Adipocere in 1992 through Seraphic Decay Records.

-The group were signed to JL America in 1992 and released their first full-length album Ritual of Infinity the same year.
+The group was signed to JL America in 1992 and released their first full-length album, Ritual of Infinity, the same year.
 Composed of tracks recorded during different sessions, the album was released under the band name Morpheus Descends—the first recording by the group to be released under that name.
 It was also the first recording by the group to feature vocalist Jeff Riemer, who had joined the group after Campbell left.
-According to Yench, the band name change was made at the request of JL America, since an electronic group with the name Morpheus already existed.
-The ensuing tour for the album was financed and booked by the band themselves.
+According to Yench, the band name change was made at the request of JL America since an electronic group with the name Morpheus already existed.
+The band financed and booked the ensuing tour for the album themselves.

-The group independently released the extended play Chronicles of the Shadowed Ones in 1994 which Yench described as "much darker and more doom-laden".
-For this recording, the band spent extra time in studio, as opposed to the "rushed" time schedule they had with their previous recordings.
+The group independently released the extended play Chronicles of the Shadowed Ones in 1994, which Yench described as "much darker and more doom-laden."
+For this recording, the band spent extra time in the studio instead of the "rushed" schedule they had with their previous recordings.
 Chronicles of the Shadowed Ones is the only release by the group to feature guitarist Bryan Johnston, who replaced Steve Hanson when he left the group after the release of Ritual of Infinity.
-It is also the last album by the group to feature vocalist Jeff Riemer.
-The group issued their third extended play The Horror of the Truth in 1997 through Angel Dust Records, the only release by the group to feature vocalist/guitarist Tom Stevens and bassist Andy Newton.
+It is also the group's last album to feature vocalist Jeff Riemer.
+The group issued their third extended play, The Horror of the Truth, in 1997 through Angel Dust Records, the only release by the group to feature vocalist/guitarist Tom Stevens and bassist Andy Newton.
 The group eventually broke up in 1998 due to creative differences, personal issues, and an overall lack of interest in the project.